musaddango/consolidate.js/Readme.md

 ## Supported template engines

-Some package has the same key name, consolidate will load them according to the order number.
-By example for dust, consolidate will try to use in this order: `dust`, `dustjs-helpers` and `dustjs-linkedin`.
+Some packages have the same key name.
+In this case, consolidate will load them according to the order number.
+For example, for a key name of dust, consolidate will try to order them in this manner: `dust`, `dustjs-helpers` and `dustjs-linkedin`.
 If `dust` is installed, `dustjs-linkedin` will not be used by consolidate.

 | Name `cons.*` | Package Name / Order | Website / State |
 | - | - | - |